Bimbo Bakeries USA and Flowers Foods "Summer Bun" Program Benefits National MS Society

 BBU: Colonial, Brownberry, Rainbo, Stroehmann, Arnold, Mrs. Baird’s, Sara Lee ,Oroweat, Master, Freihofer’s

 Flowers Foods: Cobblestone Mill, Country Hearth, Flowers, Sunbeam

 Please acknowledge BBU and Flowers Foods' support to raise $470,000 nationally to benefit the Society – ultimately benefiting people affected by MS in your community.
 The Society extends our appreciation to BBU, Flowers Foods and Sam’s Club for their commitment to a world free of MS.

-About the Northern California Chapter of the National Multiple Sclerosis (MS) Society
+About the North Florida Chapter of the National Multiple Sclerosis (MS) Society

-The Northern California Chapter of the National MS Society was chartered in 1954 and provides comprehensive programs, services and advocacy to assist and empower the more than 84,000 people who are affected by MS annually.
-The chapter is also a driving force of research for the prevention, treatment and cure of MS and contributes funds to support 350 National MS Society research projects worldwide – including almost $12 million in critical MS research initiatives locally at J. David Gladstone Institutes, UCSF, Stanford, UC Davis and UC Berkeley.
-The Chapter has offices in San Francisco, Sacramento, Central Valley and Silicon Valley.
+The North Florida Chapter of the National Multiple Sclerosis Society was founded in 1973 and provides comprehensive programs and advocacy to assist and empower the more than 18,000 individuals residing in 34 counties of north Florida who are affected by MS annually.
+The North Florida Chapter is also a driving force of research for the prevention, treatment and cure of MS and contributes funds to support 350 National MS Society research projects worldwide.

 About Multiple Sclerosis